ryantd42/NY-Legislative-Git/2023/S4266A-2023/bill.md

   February 7, 2023
   ___________

- Introduced  by  Sen.  WEBB  --  read twice and ordered printed, and when printed to be committed to the Committee on Women's Issues
+ Introduced  by  Sens.
+WEBB,  MARTINEZ, RAMOS, SALAZAR -- read twice and ordered printed, and when printed to be committed to the Committee  on Women's  Issues  -- reported favorably from said committee, ordered to first and second report, ordered  to  a  third  reading,  amended  and ordered reprinted, retaining its place in the order of third reading

  AN  ACT  to  establish  a  task force on missing women and girls who are black, indigenous and people of color; and providing for the repeal of such provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Legislative  findings  and  intent.
 The legislature finds
  that:
   a.
-According  to  a 2020 report by the Women's Media Center there are 64,000-75,000 missing black women and girls across the United States.
+According to a 2020 report by the Women's Media  Center  there  are 64,000-75,000 missing Black women and girls across the United States.
   b.
-Cases involving black women and girls  often  do  not  receive  the attention they need and there are often barriers to families reporting a loved one, such as mistrust of police, and racial disparities in how law enforcement treat disappearances.
+Cases  involving  Black  women  and girls often do not receive the attention they need and there are often barriers to families reporting a loved one, such as mistrust of police, and  racial  disparities  in  how disappearances are tracked.
   c.
-The  tens  of  thousands  of black women and girls who are missing include abductees, sex trafficking victims, and  runaways.
+The  tens  of  thousands  of Black women and girls who are missing include abductees, sex trafficking victims, and  runaways.
 Black  women and girls exist at the intersection of racism and sexism, and often face worse health, wealth, housing, education, and employment outcomes.
   d.
 Black  girls comprise over 40% of domestic sex trafficking victims in the United States.
   e.
-Law enforcement often categorize missing black  girls  as  runaways and fail to treat their cases with urgency.
+Missing Black girls are often categorized as runaways and there are treatment disparities with their cases.
   f.
 According to a 2020 report by the  Sovereign  Bodies  Institute,  a nonprofit,  indigenous-led research organization, at least 2,306 missing Native American women and girls have gone missing in the last  40  years in the United States, about 1,800 of whom were killed or vanished.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05565-02-3
+ S. 4266--A  2

   g.
 Systemic  vulnerability and compounding suppressions have resulted in mass amounts of disappeared indigenous  peoples,  with  the  National Congress  of American Indians finding that an estimated 40% of women who are victims of sex  trafficking  identify  as  American  Indian,  Alaska Native, or First Nations.
   h.
-Families of Native American women and girls who have  gone  missing report  a  lack  of  cultural awareness, systemic racism and sexism, and
+Families  of Native American women and girls who have gone missing across the country report a lack of cultural awareness, systemic  racism and sexism, and express frustration that their cases are not pursued.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05565-01-3
- S. 4266  2

- widespread apathy by law enforcement and express frustration that  their cases are not pursued.
   i.
 There is not comprehensive state or federal data about missing and murdered Native Americans.
 Advocates argue  that  poor  record  keeping, racial  misclassification,  adverse relationships between tribal govern-